 - Muscle Recovery: A 12-minute detox soak is suggested to reduce muscle aches, tension, and pain.

 - Anti-Stress: A relaxing hour-long bath can help relieve stress, depression, and anxiety caused by magnesium deficiency.
+It’s similar in many ways to the revitalising health benefits of a sauna.

 - Ingrown Toenails: A 12-minute soak can relieve pain and inflammation in the affected area.